 With the average net worth in America ranging from $302,000 according to one Credit Suisse study in 2014 to $692,100 according to the Federal Reserve’s latest Consumer Finance Study, it’s clear that Elizabeth Warren and her husband are much wealthier than the average American.

 Given character and honesty are of the utmost importance for a politician to win, Elizabeth Warren can’t lie on her public financial disclosure forms.
-As a result, it’s highly likely her household net worth is closer to $11 million.
+As a result, it’s highly likely her household net worth is closer to $10 million, or in the top 1%.

 Breaking Down Elizabeth Warren’s Net Worth